Aziz Ali al-Misri: Early life and background

 Al-Misri (or al-Masri) was born in Cairo to an Egyptian-Circassian family.
-His father, Zakariya, and previous relatives on his father’s side of the family were Circassian, with the original family name before having moved to Irak and then Egypt: Shkhaplhy (Шъхьаплъы, pronounced and written in English Shapli as did his son Omar in the USA).
+His father, Zakariya, and previous relatives on his father’s side of the family were Circassian, with the original family name before having moved to Iraq and then Egypt: Shkhaplhy (Шъхьаплъы, pronounced and written in English Shapli as did his son Omar in the USA).
 He was conscious of this fact throughout his lifetime.
 His half sister Aziza (1872-1936), from their common mother Chafika Siouk Mukbel, was the wife of Aly Pasha Youssef Ramzy Zulficar a governor of Cairo.

 Al-Misri trained at the Ottoman Military Academy, where he graduated in 1901, and moved onto the Staff College of the Ottoman Army.
 He appreciated 19th century German military school.
 Shortly after, he became an officer in the Ottoman army.
 His first assignment as a member of the military was in Ottoman Vardar Macedonia.
 During his stay in the Balkans, al-Misri joined the ranks of the Committee of Union and Progress (CUP), at first a secret organization, more commonly known as the Young Turks.
 It later became a political group that would eventually take control of the country in 1908.